AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 - and therefore the gravitational dilation of time there will be

 relatively the largest !
-We can imagine that
+We can imagine it that

 a certain velocity is also needed from the center to reach the